 Entrance fee is $25, but you’ll get it for free with a Paris Pass.

-Parisians are sticklers to politeness, so learning a few French words will take you far.
+If you’d like to master the basics of etiquette, a la française, learning a few French words will take you far.
 Like for instance when you enter a store, you should say bonjour (bohn-zhoor) and when you exit, au revoir (o ruh-vwahr).
 Also “S’il vous plait” for please if you are pointing at something and you don’t know the name of it in French.

 If you remember to always say please, s’il vous plaît, after a sentence and thank you, merci, the French will love you for it.